NUWC Division, Keyport welcomes GMCS(SW/AW) Brad Stiner as command senior enlisted leader

 |0

-This work, NUWC Division, Keyport welcomes GMCS(SW/AW) Brad Stiner as command senior enlisted leader [Image 2 of 2], by Scott Pittman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division, Keyport welcomes GMCS(SW/AW) Brad Stiner as command senior enlisted leader, by Frank Kaminski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NUWC Division, Keyport welcomes GMCS(SW/AW) Brad Stiner as command senior enlisted leader